Ap6661/ToyEd25519/readme.md

 Doing the math to generate points is extremely slow, and you only need to calculate all the points once.
 These points are stored in [Eddata.hs](./Eddata.hs).
-These points only come into play in the chooseT function. chooseT takes a point on a coordinate table and then returned a transformed point.
+These points only come into play in the chooseT function. chooseT takes a point on a coordinate table and then returns a transformed point. chooseT is used in the base point scalar multiplication (\[n\]X : X added to itself n times).

 ```haskell